nextflow-io/nextflow/docs/executor.md

 script or the `nextflow.config` file.
 Additionally, the pipeline work directory must be located in a Google Storage bucket.

-To enable this executor, set the property `process.executor = 'google-lifesciences'` in the `nextflow.config` file.
+To enable this executor, set `process.executor = 'google-lifesciences'` in the `nextflow.config` file.

 Resource requests and other job characteristics can be controlled via the following process directives: